adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 worthless and won't get a job.)
 For instance, some of my friends do not have a formal higher education in anything, but they are developing amazing things.
-I also had a chance to do an interview with a guy who, from the looks of it, dropped out of school to pursuit a programming career.
-While I might not approve such approach, I was impressed with his ability to come up with optimal solutions to my questions and followups, almost immediately.
+I also had a chance to do an interview with a guy who, from the looks of it, dropped out of school to pursue a programming career.
+While I might not approve such approach, I was impressed with his ability to come up with optimal solutions to my questions and follow-ups, almost immediately.
 On the other end of the spectrum - some friends knew nothing about programming before uni and now are on a successful at software engineering career track.

 Even better, when you are not a programmer by education, but know how to do it.
-I first heard this from a programming enthusiast in Copehagen - he had quoted Zed Shaw[\[6\]](#footnotes-20140211).
+I first heard this from a programming enthusiast in Copenhagen - he had quoted Zed Shaw[\[6\]](#footnotes-20140211).
 Later, I had to hold my jaw closed when I found out who he was: general counsel at the worlds biggest shipping company - by day, Clojure hacker by night.